dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 <a name="homolog"></a>
 ## Species tree inference from homologs

 * Another way to get coalescent species trees is to use directly the homologs trees and ASTRAL-Pro.
 ASTRAL-Pro can directly handle paralogs and duplication and takes as input multi-copy gene trees (homolog).
 The advantage of ASTRAL-Pro is that you can estimate a species of trees without the need to prune orthologs and that you can potentially use all the information from the gene families that are lost during the paralog pruning.
-The disadvantage is ASTRAL-Pro will only output the final trees and not any ortholog or alignments, so you won't have those for downstream analyses (e.g., conflict)
+The disadvantage is that ASTRAL-Pro will only output the final trees and not any ortholog or alignments, so you won't have those for downstream analyses (e.g., conflict)

 * To use ASTRAL-Pro, we first need to infer the final homolog trees (similar to what we did for the orthologs)